 When you set up a ROSCA, or pardner scheme, members make monthly contributions into a common fund.
-One member from the group is chosen as the 'banker' who manages the contributions and the central fund.
+One member from the group is selected as the 'banker' who manages the contributions and the central fund.

 For example, let's say a group of 10 friends decides to form a ROSCA with a contribution of £100 every month:

-For 10 months, every member will contribute £100 per month for a total of £1,000
+For 10 months, every member contributes £100 a month until each has paid over £1,000

-So for people withdrawing first, a ROSCA acts more as a source of credit, and for those withdrawing later it can be viewed as a savings scheme.
+So, for people withdrawing first, a ROSCA acts more as a source of credit, and for those withdrawing later it can be viewed as a savings scheme.

 There are a number of pros and cons to a ROSPA, which need considering before leaping in with a potentially costly commitment.

 They can be a good way to get into the habit of saving money before eventually opening a savings account at a bank.

 They are useful for short-term savings - perhaps to fund a special purchase or a holiday.